 About the Robert Wood Johnson Foundation

 The Robert Wood Johnson Foundation (RWJF) is the nation’s largest philanthropy dedicated solely to health.
-Since 1972, they’ve supported research and programs targeting some of America’s most pressing health issues—from substance abuse to improving access to quality health care.
-And they have witnessed great progress.
-But they have also noticed that the nation has worked to improve health by focusing primarily on the health care system—when in fact, people’s health is influenced significantly by where they live, learn, work, and play.
-And time and time again, they have come to recognize that no matter the issue, no single organization or sector can change the trajectory of America’s health alone.
-By working alongside many others, they can bring about meaningful change, now and for generations to come.
+Since 1972, they’ve supported research and programs targeting some of America’s most pressing health issues—from substance abuse to improving access to quality health care—and they have witnessed great progress.
+They have also noticed that the nation has worked to improve health by focusing primarily on the health care system when in fact, people’s health is influenced significantly by where they live, learn, work, and play.
+Time and time again, they have come to recognize that no matter the issue, no single organization or sector can change the trajectory of America’s health alone.
+RWJF is working alongside many others to build a national Culture of Health.
+The organization’s goal is to help raise the health of everyone in the United States by placing well-being at the center of every aspect of life to bring about meaningful change, now and for generations to come.

 About the Opportunity